requestly/requestly-selenium/README.md

     .setChromeOptions(options)
     .build();

-importRequestlySharedList(driver,<sharedList URL>); // Imports Rules in Selenium using Requestly sharedList feature
+importRequestlySharedList(driver,<sharedList_URL>); // Imports Rules in Selenium using Requestly sharedList feature

 ```

 #### Shared List

-Users can share Requestly Rules with other users using Shared Lists which are used for impoerting rules into Selenium webdriver.
+Users can share Requestly Rules with other users using Shared Lists which is used for importing rules into Selenium webdriver.
 Find more information [here](https://requestly.io/blog/2018/06/14/share-rules-with-other-users/)